lvjiaxuan/release/README.md

 # As well as `nix lvr --bump --changelog --commit --tag --push``
 nix lvr

-# Maybe you want to check what will execute.
-Use Dry run.
+# Maybe you want to check what will execute in advance.
+# Please use Dry run.
 nix lvr -d
 ```